 My work draws on two fields: Adversity, and Diversity.
 I have significant personal and professional experience in these areas:

 - LGBTIQ matters

 - Sexual Health

-I’ve written many articles about diversity which are freely available on my blog.
+I’ve written many articles about diversity and adversity which are freely available on my blog.

 The Dissociative Initiative

 A peer based international network for, by, and about people who experience any form of Dissociation, Amnesia, and Multiplicity.

 The multiple community is exceptionally vulnerable, traumatised and hidden.
 Suicide rates are extremely high and there is a profound need for better supports and inclusion for people like us.
 Everyone is welcome, peers with lived experience, family friends and carers, professionals, and others with an interest.
 Our Online Discussion Group has 1,500+ members.